It is modelled that Lloro in Colombia gets more (13,000 mm) but this has not been proven scientifically.

 Rains over Khasi Hills

 Mawsynram is located in the beautiful Khasi Hills.
-Area is adorned with very tall cliffs, roaring waterfalls and numerous exotic plants of Meghalaya subtropic forests.
-Village contains the Khasi word "Maw" in its root – most likely this hints to important megalithic stone settings, which are common in Meghalaya.
+The area is adorned with very tall cliffs, roaring waterfalls and numerous exotic plants of Meghalaya subtropic forests.
+The village contains the Khasi word "Maw" in its root – most likely this hints to important megalithic stone settings, which are common in Meghalaya.

 No meteorological observatory – no records